Kodak posts larger 2nd-quarter loss on eve of patent auction

 It has said it has earned more than $3 billion in revenue since 2001 from licensing these patents, which comprise roughly one-tenth of its patent portfolio.

-Kodak remains in litigation with several companies over some of its patents, including Apple Inc (AAPL.O), the maker of the iPhone, iPod and iPad; and Research in Motion Ltd RIM.TO RIMM.O, which makes the BlackBerry.
+Kodak remains in litigation with several companies over some of its patents, including Apple Inc, the maker of the iPhone, iPod and iPad; and Research in Motion Ltd , which makes the BlackBerry.

 Shares of Kodak closed Friday up 4.5 cents at 55.5 cents on the Pink Sheets.